Travel to and in London

 - By rail: London railway station is located in downtown London and is serviced by Via Rail that connects the city with Sarnia, Windsor and the major transportation hub represented by Toronto's Union Station.

 - By road: situated approximately 200 km away from both Toronto and Detroit, London can be reached easily by means of 401 and 402 highways that pass the city by the south at around 10 km from Western University.
 Bus service to downtown station is provided by Greyhound that has direct service from London to a number of cities in Ontario, Michigan and New York.

 Alternate bus route options are provided by RobertQ Airbus that connects London primarily to Toronto/Pearson and Detroit/Metro airports.
-Since RobertQ offers a 15% discounted rate for all CANCAM 2015 delegates, please indicate promotion code 7111 when booking online or when calling Robert Q reservation department at (800) 265-4948.
+You can receive a 10% discount if you mention the promo code "CSME".

 Travel in London is typically possible either by local public transit or taxi: